RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 Through Debug's shirt and bra she could feel an erratic heartbeat.
 She shuffled forward to try the same things they had done for her minutes ago and gently bonked foreheads together.

 Over a few minutes Debug's heartbeat became less panicked and her grip on Trouble's arm loosened.
-They stopped making sad and pained noises like an apologetic puppy too.
+They stopped making sad and pained noises like an apologetic puppy and their face relaxed again.

 She heard Brun shift behind her.
 She knew Brun was a deep sleeper, so they would probably be fine.
-But as she thought that, Brun's arm flopped over and landed on her hip with a slap that made them yelp.
+But as that thought crossed her mind, Brun's arm flopped over and landed on her hip with a slap that made them yelp.

 Bringing her hand back from Debug's cheek, she tried to lift Brun's arm off them.
 They could probably relax and get to sleep with Debug holding one arm hostage, but this was a lot more stimulating.